I had promised that to Stefan, one of my readers: “Sooner or later I will write a pinball machine retro story!” it was a gap that I had to fill.

 A perfect plan – nothing can stop me

-It was my neighbour Tom who informed me about the above tournament.
+It was my neighbor Tom who informed me about the above tournament.
 His older brother used to hang out at that arcade and had already signed up for it.
 The registration cost 5 dollars, but fortunately my savings at that moment amounted to 10.
 Nothing could prevent me from partaking in the competition!

 I was excited for so many reasons: it was my first gaming tournament ever and there were some prizes up for grabs!
 Above all else though, I wanted to surprise my father by presenting him with a trophy won at his favorite youth game.